sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 ~~~

 We require that the elements are instances of the `Typeable` class because we use dynamic
 typing in our solution.
+In particular:

-In particular * when substituting in things from the environment during
+* when substituting in things from the environment during de Bruijn conversion
-de Bruijn conversion * during sharing recovery
+* during sharing recovery

 We also have *number elements*.